4 cups flour

 1 small egg

 1. Mix flour, warm water, olive oil, and 1 egg together until you have a smooth and elastic paste.
 It shouldn’t be sticky so add in water gradually.
 Once it is ready, cover the dough and let it rest for at least 10 minutes.

 2. Grate 2/3 halloumi cheese.
 Mix with 1 tbsp dried mint and small egg.

-3. Sprinkle a flat surface with tiny bit of flour.
+3. Sprinkle a flat surface with a tiny bit of flour.
 Take a medium ball from your dough and roll it thin using a rolling pin.
-Shape doesn’t matter that much.
+The shape doesn’t matter that much.